Murder of Lina Delsarte: Traces discovered and a suspect identified

 A grey 2024 Ford Puma similar to the car identified by investigators.

 On 26 July 2024, the public prosecutor of Strasbourg announced that the genetic fingerprint (DNA) of the missing teenager had been identified in a Ford Puma.
-It was found on the seat belt in the right rear seat, and the young girl's handbag was in the glove compartment.
+It was found on the seat belt in the right rear seat, and the girl's handbag was in the glove compartment.

 The vehicle, registered in Germany, was stolen and had been damaged in January 2024 in the Aude department and impounded.
 It had been geolocated near the scene of Lina's disappearance on 23 September 2023.